(U.S. and Canadian Citizens and Permanent Residents)

 A $100 rebate will be applied to your school bill when you enroll at WWU if your fee is paid according to these deadlines:

-- Fall enrollment - received by April 30th preceding the fall term.
+- Autumn enrollment - received by April 30th preceding the Autumn term.

 - Winter/Spring/Summer enrollment = received two weeks before the first day of classes for the respective quarter.

-The Campus Health and Wellness office is directed by a registered nurse practitioner.
-Students are required to complete an insurance form and a Personal Health Assessment record, inclusive of immunization status.
-Forms are available from Campus Health and Wellness or on-line at wallawalla.edu.
+MEDICAL INFORMATION.
+The Campus Health and Wellness office requires students to complete an insurance form and a Personal Health Assessment record, inclusive of immunization status.
+Forms are available from Campus Health and Wellness or online at wallawalla.edu.